UCLPG-MSC-SGDS/Data-Sources/README.md

 4.)
 Averaged annual precipitation in Brazil in 2013 (Brazil Annual Precipitation 2013.tif) <br/>
 5.)
 Averaged annual temperature in Brazil in 2013 (Brazil Annual Temperature 2013.tif)

 These two datasets can be downloaded from historical monthly data from the [WorldClim database][worldclim].
-Note: The monthly measures for minimum and maximum temperature were combined to form grids for overall temperature.
+Note: Annual temperature was based on the monthly measures for maximum temperature only.

 [worldclim]: https://www.worldclim.org/data/monthlywth.html